 Today started with storm Francis.
 PW and Lejog bloggers all seem to hate this leg as unrewarding boghopping.
 I also didn’t fancy driving rain and 50mph winds on the hill top.
 A sensible walker adapts to the conditions so I set off along the South Tyne Trail which follows the valley.
 In fact, the PW crosses this several times as it meanders over the adjacent hillsides.

 The trail follows the old branch railway line that ran from Haltwhistle to Alston.
 The stretch between Alston and Slaggyford has been restored as a narrow gauge railway by enthusiasts.

 A cycle route runs along the course of the old railway.
 A couple of miles outside Alston I crossed into Northumberland, my last English county.
-The names of the streams has changed from “Beck” to “Burn” so I must be near Scotland.
+The names of the streams have changed from “Beck” to “Burn” so I must be near Scotland.

 It was raining heavily but I was protected from the wind.
 I had reasonable views over the adjacent farmland and low hills.
-I decided I had made the right decision when I saw that even the sheep were trying to find shelter by huddling against a dry stone wall
+I decided I had made the right decision to keep low when I saw that even the sheep were trying to find shelter by huddling against a dry stone wall

 The railway ends at Slaggyford and the path goes through the village.
 There was a deconsecrated Methodist chapel that looks if it now a private house.
 Unusually, the stained glass windows were still present.
 There was a stone lean-to building alongside which was the Sunday School.

 After a further six miles I reached the Lambley viaduct.
 I have seen several examples of Victorian engineering on this walk and every time I am amazed what they managed to build without modern technology.
 The stones that make up the viaduct each weigh about 500kg.